-The Nominating and Governance Committee consists of Stephen L. Lanning (chairman), Lawrence A. Goodman, Paula Williams Madison and Scott N. Schneider.
-Edward H. Meyer served on the Nominating and Governance Committee during 2014 until his resignation from NCM, Inc.'s board of directors on March 3, 2014.
+For our 2013 fiscal year, Stephen L. Lanning (chairman), Lawrence A. Goodman, Edward H. Meyer and Scott N. Schneider served as the members of the Nominating and Governance Committee.
+Mr. Meyer resigned from NCM, Inc.'s board of directors on March 3, 2014.

-On October 29, 2014, the board of directors confirmed the appointment of Paula Williams Madison to the Nominating and Governance Committee.
 Each of the members of our Nominating and Governance Committee was determined to be independent in accordance with Nasdaq rules and relevant federal securities laws and regulations.